Zacharie Robichon: IMSA SportsCar Championship

 In 2019, Robichon teamed with fellow Canadian Scott Hargrove at Pfaff Motorsports in the IMSA SportsCar Championship GTD class, driving a Porsche 911 GT3 R to third overall, with wins in the 2019 Northeast Grand Prix and the 2019 Road Race Showcase at Road America.

 Although the plan for 2020 was to challenge for the GTD title, it got derailed due to COVID-19 pandemic.
 Robichon's full-time teammates for the season were Lars Kern and Dennis Olsen.
 In addition, Patrick Pilet joining the squad for the 24 Hours of Daytona.

 Pfaff Motorsoport's Toronto base combined with border restrictions made competing in a full season impossible.
 In the end, Robichon only started two races in GTD, the pre-COVID 2020 24 Hours of Daytona where Pfaff started on pole but finished 13th.
-In its other start in 2020, the team finished 5th in the 2020 IMSA SportsCar Weekend at Road America.
+In its other start in 2020, the team finished fifth in the 2020 IMSA SportsCar Weekend at Road America.

 With Pfaff Motorsport Porsche's plaid livery quickly becoming a fan favorite, the team arrived at the 2020 season opening Rolex 24 at Daytona with custom race suits that made the driver look like lumberjacks wearing plaid shirts and blue jeans.

 In 2021, Robichon welcomed new teammate Laurens Vanthoor at Pfaff Motorsports.
-The pair struggled in the first half of the 10-race season, managing only one win in the first five starts, although the victory came in the prestigious 12 Hours of Sebring.
+The pair struggled in the first half of the ten-race season, managing only one win in the first five starts, although the victory came in the prestigious 12 Hours of Sebring.

 The Pfaff team began a comeback in the second half with a GTD win in the IMSA Sports Car Weekend and followed it with another in the Hyundai Monterey Sports Car Championship.
 After a second in Long Beach, the pair were victorious again at the Michelin GT Challenge at VIR, setting the stage for a title showdown at the season finale.

 A second in the Petit Le Mans at Road Atlanta was enough to deliver the GTD team championship to Pfaff Motorsports and the drivers’ title to Robichon and Vanthoor.
 The podium in the season finale ended an impressive string of three victories and two second-place finishes in the second half.
-In all, the pair took four wins and six podiums in 10 starts to win the IMSA SportsCar Championship GTD class title.
+In all, the pair took four wins and six podiums in ten starts to win the IMSA SportsCar Championship GTD class title.

 With Pfaff Motorsport moving the GTD Pro in 2022, Robichon joined Wright Motorsports in its Porsche 911 GT3 R GTD class entry.

 In 2022, Robichon Raced the four rounds of the Michelin Endurance Cup: 24 Hours of Daytona, 12 Hours of Sebring (Sebring), 6 hours at the Glen (Watkins Glen International), and Petit Le Mans (Michelin Raceway Road Atlanta).
 He admitted that moving into a part-time role brought concerns about fitting into the team and being a third wheel to the ouftfit's full-time drivers, Ryan Hardwick and Jan Heylen.

-In his first race with his new team, he took a class victory at Daytona with teammates Ryan Hardwick, Jan Heylen, and Richard Lietz.
+In his first race with his new team, Robichon took a class victory at Daytona with teammates Ryan Hardwick, Jan Heylen, and Richard Lietz.